supleed2/EIE4-FYP/writeup.md

 While working on the implementation of this project, possible avenues for further work were identified, specifically greater precision in target frequencies and the addition of software support for hardware interrupts to the embedded CPU.

 The wave generation block currently accepts integer format values for the target frequency of each oscillator, however this restricts the precision of the selectable frequencies, especially at lower frequencies where the changes in calculated phase step are greater.
 The phase step calculation can be adjusted to support a fixed point format where the input target frequency value is a power of two multiple (x2^n) of the desired target frequency, and then the phase step is shifted right to compensate for the scaling.
 A version of the `genWave` module using a 24.4 bit fixed point format was implemented, however when attempting to compile software for the SoC, any use of floating point values and operations caused the compile to fail due to missing library files, so this enhancement has been left as future work.
+Preliminary research suggests that the `picolibc` setting for print and scan support may remove support for floating point values, as explained in the `picolibc` GitHub repository [printf documentation](https://github.com/picolibc/picolibc/blob/main/doc/printf.md).

 With an event source and event manager, the current implementation of the `can` module is correctly connected to the interrupt port of the embedded CPU and generated interrupt signals when requested from the SystemVerilog module using a pulse, however the demo software does not currently include the necessary setup to handle hardware interrupts as supported by the `VexRiscV` CPU.
 The addition of hardware interrupts and an interrupt handler would allow for more flexibility in the user software and may allow for running FreeRTOS on the OrangeCrab FPGA, bringing the experience of writing software for the SoC closer to that of the existing StackSynth module.
 Handling of an interrupt as soon as it occurs also reduces the chances of a second interrupt occurring before the first handler has finished running, which could cause the second interrupt to be missed if of the same type or an urgent task to be delayed.